[Note: In keeping with an annual tradition here on First Thoughts, I’m reposting this speech for recent graduates.]

 While it could be argued that youth is wasted on the young, it is indisputable that commencement addresses are wasted on young graduates.
 Sitting in a stuffy auditorium waiting to receive a parchment that marks the beginning of one’s student loan repayments is not the most conducive atmosphere for soaking up wisdom.
 Insight, which can otherwise seep through the thickest of skulls, cannot pierce mortarboard.

 Most colleges and universities recognize this fact and schedule the graduation speeches accordingly.
 Schools regularly choose speakers who are unlikely to motivate, inspire, or provide advice that will be remembered after the post-graduation hangover.
-That is why graduates are subjected to such deep thinkers as self-proclaimed rodeo clown and serial crier Glenn Beck (Liberty), actor Alec Baldwin (NYU), and Today Show host Anne Curry (Wheaton College, though I’m not sure which one).
+That is why graduates are subjected to such deep thinkers as actors, comedians, and other creatures our culture honors as “celebrities.”

 Although he had been forced to sit through dozen of such speeches, the late communications theorist Neil Postman was never invited to provide a commencement address.
 He did prepare some remarks, though, that he planned to use if ever given the opportunity.
 In typical Postman fashion he even provides it as a true open source document: “If you think my graduation speech is good, I hereby grant you permission to use it, without further approval from or credit to me, should you be in an appropriate situation.”